Anusha-Raghupatruni/ng-spring-boot-email/README.md

 * Unit tests some TypeScript classes / functions (e.g. Mocha / JEST)
 * More unit tests for the Java REST API and DTOs
 * Integration tests for connections to the external mail system (for the error cases)
+* Can create Postman scripts for testing and validating both incoming to the REST API and outing to the external REST API

 ### Documentation
 The REST API should be documented e.g as YAML files